jpweldon/Module_15_Challenge/README.md

 Review the lambda_function.py program.

-Review the two screen recordings that demo my robo advisor in action.
+Review the screen recordings that demo my robo advisor in action.

 ---